 George Forrest – a Scottish plant collector in China

-Leonie has been the Garden’s Archivist for over 20 years, her favourite part of the job being working with the Forrest archive and telling his incredible story.
+George Forrest’s story is told by Leonie Paterson who has been the Botanic Garden’s Archivist for over 20 years.
+She says that her favourite part of the job is working with the Forrest archive and telling his incredible story. – and this rings out as she takes us through the adventurous life of Forrest as a plant collector in remote parts of China in the early part of the twentieth century.

 Back to News